SeatPlan Logo

 Can I buy tickets for La Traviata at the box office?

-Yes you can buy from the Royal Opera House box office where you will pay the face value ticket price, sometimes with a small booking fee.
-Search on SeatPlan to get the best prices and deals in one search.
+Yes you can buy from the London Coliseum box office where you will pay the face value ticket price, sometimes with a small booking fee.
+Search on SeatPlan to get the best prices and deals in one search including discounts not available at the box office.

 What is the refund / cancellation policy?